 We are all operating with an imperfect set of information formed by what we have learned and then understood within the context of our cultural framework.

 No one can be a true Know-It-All because it is just not possible to learn all that can be learned.
 Nobody really likes people who act like they Know-It-All, because it’s incredibly annoying.
 But we can manage ignorance in those we work with and especially in ourselves to the benefit of all.
 Here are a few key tips:

 How to Handle Wrong Assumptions in Others

 When I last lived abroad, I heard plenty of stereotypes about Americans.
 We live in skyscrapers.
 We watch TV all day long.
 We all wear cowboy hats and boots.
-And we eat McDonald?s hamburgers every day.
+And we eat McDonald’s hamburgers every day.
 These all sound ridiculous and narrow to anyone who has lived in the U.S..
 Luckily these stereotypes are all fairly harmless.
 If you heard someone say that all Dutch people live in windmills or wear wooden shoes, you would probably react with a chuckle.
-But a word of caution? no one likes to have their limiting assumptions exposed.
-We all have these assumptions and risk losing face.
-Here?s how to help others while staying professional:
+But a word of caution, no one likes to have their limiting assumptions exposed.
+We all have these assumptions and risk losing face when they are exposed to be wrong.
+Here’s how to help others while staying professional:

 - Ask Questions About the Assumption